 - Take proactive positive steps to promote women's rights, including attenuate discrimination and endorsing policies that advance women's rights.
 This includes ensuring non-discrimination by focussing particular attention on the situation of the most vulnerable and marginalized members of society over time.
-Doing so can yield economic benefits for all. - Mainstreaming gender in the AfCFTA implementation strategies.
-This would help address underlying gender barriers that prevent women from participating in the economy - access to credit, market and information, and addressing violence that sees women suffer more. - Implement existing land policies that seek to address discrimination against women, such as the UN Voluntary Guidelines of Responsible Governance of Land Tenure.
+Doing so can yield economic benefits for all. - Implement existing land policies that seek to address discrimination against women, such as the UN Voluntary Guidelines of Responsible Governance of Land Tenure.
 They should also encourage community leaders to abolish cultural practices that bar women from accessing land; while promoting cultural practices that guarantee the use of land by women for long-term investment, loans (using land as collateral) independent of women's and girls' marital status.
-Land distribution should be done in a transparent, and consultative manner. - Ratify the Protocol for Free Movement of People as key enabler for successful implementation of the AfCFTA.
+Land distribution should be done in a transparent, and consultative manner.
+Addressing land policies that lock out women will be critical in promoting economic security and independence for women. - Address deep seated social factors driving conflict and insecurity within countries.
+Minimising conflict will maximise the benefits of enhanced regional integration.
+A peaceful and secure Africa will certainly guarantee free movement of people, goods and services and spur women and youth towards achieving their economic potential.